Sometimes this is easy to forget.

 In November of that year -- 1964 -- The Abstracts put on the first in a series of very original two hour stage concerts.
 Not too long after that we were invited to Columbia's famed Studio B to record five songs.
 The "Dream," it seemed, was about to unfold.

 'Twas not to be.
 Columbia decided to pass on producing the Abstracts.
 In time the band agreed to record for another, much less prestigious, label, and our one record, entitled "Baton Girl," was released to at best very moderate success.
 On that record's "b side" there was a newer recording of "Always Always."
-But as with most "b sides" it likely
+But as with most "b sides" it likely was rarely played.

 After two and a half years the dream appeared over.
 The final curtain appeared to come down on the last performance of The Abstracts in Concert.
 The band members -- including me -- moved on in life - on to other dreams.